ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/chapter-1-day-1.md

 The weather gnaws at him.
 It’s the wrong kind of cold—wet, chilling the bones.
 He thinks of the northern lands of the Duchies,  the towns on the coast of Nemus.
 Winter there felt like a long autumn.
 Salt on the air.
 Wind that carried warmth even when the sun was pale.
 Evenings outside without a cloak, the world soft with mist rather than drenched with rains.

 He breathes out a slow sigh and keeps wiping, one table, then the next.
 Coins clink on wood, benches and chairs scrape, boots scuff.
-The last patrons leave and the room is quiet but for the shifting of embers in the fireplace as the charred wood settles.
+The last patrons leave and the tap room is quiet but for the shifting of embers in the fireplace as the charred wood settles.
 Outside the storm rages.
 Hadley glances at the door, shut against against the wind and wonders how long the storm means to linger.

 On the edge of town a cloaked figure stumbles, running through the rain, each step a dragging effort.
 Boots slip and splash in pooled water, the cloak hanging heavy with rain that falls relentlessly, stinging on wind chilled skin.
 The figure's every motion speaks of exhaustion.